aelfric/ncfl-livedocs/ld.md

 ### Before Each Round

-- Once you receive your round assignment, click “{{button}}” on your A-Flight ballot.
+- Once you receive your round assignment, click “{{button}}” on your Flight 1 ballot.
 - Please report to the room ASAP and no later than ten minutes prior to the scheduled start time if possible.

 ### Prep Time